 My College Experience

 I graduated summa cum laude from the University of Central Florida in December of 2009 with a degree in Interpersonal and Organizational Communication, and I have a minor in German.
-I lived with my parents while I was in college and commuted 30 minutes each way.
+While I was in college, I lived with my parents and commuted 30 minutes each way.
 I worked a part-time job most of the time earning between $7.50 and $8.50 per hour.

 In 2007, I took two semesters off from my degree program to live abroad in Germany where I took German-English translation classes and traveled to 13 different countries.
 This is where I got my start as a proofreader working remotely.
-I proofread college papers for German students and got paid online.
+While I was there, I proofread college papers for German students and got paid online.
 I think this experience was also when I subconsciously made the resolution I wanted a flexible life.
 I wanted to work for myself.

 If you listened to the interview with Jodi, you learned about my first post-college corporate job experience.
 It was my first — and last — “real” full-time corporate job, and it was enough of a disaster that I knew I never wanted to go back to that life or anything that even remotely resembled it.